tracyjohnson213/tracker/README.md

 - [ ] View all scholarships and try to update the url by removing one or more characters and refresh the page to verify the 4040 error page.

+Admin Panel

+- [ ] Try to add user without email to verify error displayed

+- [ ] Try to add user without first name to verify error displayed

+- [ ] Try to add user without last name to verify error displayed

+- [ ] Try to add user with all inputs and Admin role to verify user added to full list with Admin role

+- [ ] Try to add user with all inputs and Student role to verify user added to full list with Student role

+- [ ] Verify logged in user is not able to delete self

+- [ ] Verify no user is not able to delete Primary Admin user (harry.potter@example.com, 1Student!)

 1. Test for responsive design in desktop, tablet, and mobile views.

 Unittests